wanman/mailcow/README.md

 * SMTPS disabled
 * Require TLS Authentification
 * Included ZEN blocklist
-* Spam- and virus protection by [FuGlu Mail Content Scanner](http://www.fuglu.org)  with ClamAV and Spamassassin backend: Reject infected mails (<v0.2: delete), mark spam and move to "Junk"
+* Spam-  and virus protection plus attachment filter by [FuGlu Mail Content Scanner](http://www.fuglu.org)  with ClamAV and Spamassassin backend: Reject infected mails (<v0.2: delete), mark spam and move to "Junk"
 * SSL based on BetterCrypto (but no definition of "high" ciphers for compatibility reasons)

 **Dovecot**